• Access

 How to filter fonts

-I have a whole article on how to edit text and if you are just getting started it will help you to become a Pro!
+I have a whole article on how to edit text, and if you are just getting started, it will help you become a Pro!

 Step 2 – Flip and Curve Text

-1. I love you: select it and curve – this option is on the top panel – it by moving the little slider to the right.
+1. I love you: select and curve it – this option is on the top panel – by moving the little slider to the right.
 Play with it, and curve it as much as you would like.

 2. Muak!: Select it and then click on Flip and flip vertically.
 We need to flip this text because this is the back side our card, and if we don’t then the text would look upside down.
 After flipping, go ahead and curve the text, but this time move the little slider to the left.

-Tip: I added an extra heart to spice things up, to do this add a heart shape, resize and then change linetype for writing.
+Tip: I added an extra heart to spice things up.
+To do this, add a heart shape, resize and then change “Operation” to “Pen.”

 Step 3 – Attach + Make it

-After you are done writing your text with, go ahead and select all of the elements and click on attach and then click on Make it.
+After you are done writing your text, go ahead and select all of the elements along with the score line, click on “Attach,” and then click on Make it.

 Screenshot for cutting your heart shaped card